 Over 100 years ago, a tradition of generous hospitality began at the summer estate of Earl W. Oglebay.
 Today, the picturesque beauty of Oglebay’s property has expanded to include 2,000 acres of year-round recreational activities and exceptional overnight accommodations amid the property’s natural beauty.

 A history of Oglebay

 For 25 years, Mr. Oglebay spared no expense or effort in turning his property into a beautiful country estate and a model farm where research in soil culture and crop rotation was conducted.
-During these years, the mansion house was rebuilt, buildings were added, and much landscaping and road work was accomplished.
+During these years, significant additions and modifications were made to the mansion house, buildings were added, and much landscaping and roadwork was accomplished.

 Upon his death in 1926, Mr. Oglebay willed his property to the people of Wheeling, for as long as they “shall operate it for public recreation.”
 In July 1928, the property was accepted as Oglebay Park on behalf of the people and placed under the governing hand of the Wheeling Park Commission.
 During the 1930s, numerous improvement projects were completed through federal relief programs.
 A Civilian Conservation Corps Camp of about 200 young men was located in the beech woods where the former Caddy Camp building stands.
 Gifts and loans were solicited to match the Works Progress Administration funds, making possible the building of nature trails and roads, picnic sites, cabins, tennis courts, an outdoor theater, Camp Russel, and the entire Crispin Center area.